 The purpose of the Central Services Technology Program is to train entry level workers in proper sterilization of surgical instruments and handling of medical equipment.
-A CST technician works with medical supplies, equipment and/or processing of surgical instruments.
+Central Service Technicians work primarily in the Sterile Processing Department (SPD) or Central Service Department.
+Technicians work with medical supplies, equipment and/or processing of surgical instruments.
 Upon satisfactory completion of the program, the student is eligible for a Southwestern College Certificate of Achievement and to take the International Certification Exam (IAHCSMM).

 The program consists of three courses.
 Each course is nine-weeks in length (for a total of 27 weeks) and is limited to 20 students per course.

-- ST 10B & ST 10C courses are two hundred hours laboratory, all hours to be arranged with the instructor.
+- ST 10B & ST 10C courses are two hundred hours each in the laboratory (hospital) setting.

-All accepted students are expected to meet on the first day for roll call.
-Accepted students who fail to meet the class will have to re-apply for the next available course.
+All accepted students are expected to meet on the first day.
+Accepted students who fail to attend the class will have to re-apply for the next available cohort.

 SUBMITTING AN APPLICATION DOES NOT GUARANTEE ENTRY INTO THE PROGRAM